Penguins are one of the world’s streamlined and sociable creatures both on land and at sea. They belong to the aves class of the Animalia kingdom.

 There are different kinds of species of penguins that are found in various parts of the world.
 Some of the species prevalent in the Antarctic region and other places are hereunder mentioned:

-• EMPEROR PENGUIN
+- EMPEROR PENGUIN

 SURVIVAL AND REPRODUCTION

 Emperor penguins live in a cold atmosphere but can survive in low temperatures of the Antarctic also.
 They huddle close together in large groups forming a circle that keep themselves and each other warm.
 They keep changing their position on a rotation basis to protect themselves from the cold.
-Their diet consists of fish, krill, squid, and other sea life they catch underwater.
+Their diet consists of fish, krill, squid and other sea life they catch underwater.
 They fell prey to other Antarctic animals such as leopard seals and killer whales.
-Only one-third of juvenile penguins will make it their first year as they fall prey to seabirds like giant petrels or skuas.
+Only one-third of juvenile penguin will make it their first year as they fall prey to seabirds like giant petrels or skuas.

 Emperor penguins breed in the winter.
 After the female emperor lays a single egg she leaves and the egg’s father balances it on his feet and covers it with a pouch that keeps the egg cosy.
 Male emperors stand for about 65 days and lose almost 40% of body weight.
-When female penguins return to the breeding site, they bring food for the newly hatched chicks.
+When female penguin return to the breeding site, they bring food for the newly hatched chicks.
 As the youngsters grow, they head to the ocean for the fish.

-• KING PENGUIN
+- KING PENGUIN

-The king penguin is the second largest species of penguin after emperor penguins.
-There are two subspecies viz.
-A. p. patagonicus, mainly found in the South Atlantic and A. p. halli, found in the south Indian Ocean.
-The king penguin weighs around 9.3 kg to 18 kg and is approximately 25% shorter and 33% less weight than emperor penguins.
 The king penguin has a longer, straighter bill, larger flippers and sleeker body than emperor penguins.
-Both appear similar at first glance but they can be distinguished by cheek patch and upper chest as king penguins have a solid bright orange patch and more orange and less yellowish upper chest than emperor penguins.
-These can be distinguished from other species by their much larger frame and distinctive colourful marking.
+Both appear similar at first glance but they can be distinguished by cheek patch and upper chest as king penguin have a solid bright orange patch and more orange and less yellowish upper chest than emperor penguins.

 SURVIVAL AND REPRODUCTION

-1. ADELIE PENGUIN
+- ADELIE PENGUIN

 The Adelie penguin is one of the most southerly distributed of all seabirds along with emperor penguins.
 These can be distinguished from other species by white rings around their eyes.
 They have a black back and head with a white chest and belly.
 They are the smallest species of penguins in the Antarctic region but they are known to take on potential predators or even known for attacking researchers with their flippers.